dahlp94/agentic-research-assistant/README.md

 # Agentic Research & Decision Assistant (LangGraph)

-A **production-oriented multi-agent AI system** that performs structured research and decision-making using explicit orchestration, safety checks, and traceable outputs.
+A **production-oriented multi-agent AI system** for structured research and decision-making, built with explicit orchestration, safety checks, and traceable outputs.

-This project is designed as an **Applied AI Engineer portfolio artifact**, emphasizing **reliability, debuggability, and system design** over prompt-only demos.
+This project is designed as an **Applied AI Engineer portfolio artifact**, emphasizing **reliability, debuggability, and ownership of outcomes** over prompt-only demos.

----
+## 🔍 Problem Statement

+Teams increasingly rely on LLMs for research and decision-making, but most agent-based systems:

+* hallucinate confidently when evidence is weak
+* lack traceability into intermediate reasoning
+* fail silently or unpredictably
+* are difficult to debug or evaluate

+**This project explores how explicit agent orchestration, validation, and failure modes can make LLM-based decision systems safer and more production-ready.**

+## 🧪 Product Hypotheses

+This system is built around a set of testable hypotheses:

+1. **Structured multi-agent workflows reduce hallucinations** compared to single-agent prompting.
+2. **Explicit validation and failure modes improve trust** over fluent but unsupported answers.
+3. **Tool and evidence quality dominate model size** for decision quality in research tasks.
+4. **Inspectable intermediate state enables faster iteration and debugging** in agent systems.

+The architecture and planned evaluations are designed to validate these hypotheses incrementally.

-## 🔍 What This System Does
+## 🔁 What This System Does

-Given an open-ended task (for example: *“Compare X vs Y and recommend one”*), the system runs a **multi-agent workflow**:
+Given an open-ended task (for example: *“Compare X vs Y and recommend one”*), the system executes a **multi-agent workflow**:

-* **Planner** — decomposes the task into research questions, deliverables, and a rubric
+* **Planner** — decomposes the task into research questions, deliverables, evaluation rubric, and risks
 * **Researcher** — gathers evidence and produces structured claims with citations
-* **Critic** — checks for unsupported claims, weak evidence, missing counterarguments, and unclear assumptions
+* **Critic** — validates evidence quality, flags unsupported claims, missing counterarguments, and unclear assumptions
 * **Decider** — synthesizes a final recommendation with tradeoffs, confidence, and next steps

 The system is intentionally **safety-first**: when evidence is insufficient, it lowers confidence or requests additional research instead of hallucinating.

----

 ## 🧠 Why LangGraph?